Asturian cuisine: Beverages

 Apple groves foster the production of the traditional alcoholic drink, a natural cider (sidra).
 It is a very dry cider, and unlike French or English natural ciders, uses predominantly acidic apples, rather than sweet or bittersweet.
 The proportions are: acidic 40%, sub-acidic 30-25%, sweet 10-15%, bittersweet 15-20%, bitter 5%.
 The apples are fermented in stainless steel or more traditionally large oak or chestnut tanks.

-Sidra is traditionally poured or "thrown" by an expert server (or escanciador): the bottle is raised high above his or her head to oxygenate the Sidra as it moves into the glass below.
+Sidra is traditionally poured or "thrown" by an expert server (or escanciador): the bottle is raised high above their head to oxygenate the Sidra as it moves into the glass below.
 The glass is also held at a slight angle.
 A small amount (~120ml) is poured at a time (called a "culín"), as it must be drunk immediately before the sidra loses its carbonation.
 Any sidra left in the glass is poured onto a woodchip-strewn floor or a trough along the bottom of the bar.